MicrosoftDocs/mesh-docs/mesh/Setup/Content/preparing-your-organization.md

 [!INCLUDE [The include file for license reqs for immersive spaces in Teams](../../Includes/license-requirements-for-immersive-spaces-in-teams.md)]

-## Consider which tenant to Provision for Mesh Public Preview
+## Consider which tenant to Provision for Mesh

 The two main factors to consider when choosing which tenant(s) to provision for Mesh are: